 Introduction

 While most people associate generative AI with creating text or images, its applications extend into the highly technical field of software testing.
 Generative AI is a subfield of artificial intelligence focused on creating new, original output from vast datasets.
 In software testing, this means moving past simply executing pre-written tests to a model where the AI can create the tests themselves.
-This capability is fundamentally changing how teams approach quality assurance, enabling a level of speed and coverage previously unimaginable.
+This capability is changing how teams approach quality assurance, enabling speed and coverage that manual test design can't match.

 Generative AI is a subset of the broader field of AI testing.
 While predictive AI focuses on analyzing historical data to predict where bugs might be (e.g., a self-healing test), generative AI focuses on creating new content.
 This makes it a proactive rather than a reactive tool, which is a key difference.